Nyzl/cj-data/README.md

 Currently there is no local development environment for the project.
 There is a cloud development environment instead, ensuring credentials are secure at all times.

 The Dockerfile details all the required environment variables:

-`gcp_project` this is the Google Cloud project `bq_dataset` this is the data set to send data to `advisernet_ga` this is used with `ga_data.py` to get GA data for a specific profile `public_ga` this is used with `ga_data.py` to get GA data for a specific profile `all_ga` this is used with `ga_data.py` to get GA data for a specific profile
+`gcp_project` this is the Google Cloud project

+`bq_dataset` this is the data set to send data to

+`advisernet_ga` this is used with `ga_data.py` to get GA data for a specific profile

+`public_ga` this is used with `ga_data.py` to get GA data for a specific profile

+`all_ga` this is used with `ga_data.py` to get GA data for a specific profile

 ### Deployment to Google Cloud Run

-Deployment is handled via the Makefile
+Deployment is handled via the Makefile:

 `make build` - Builds the image on gcr

 `make deploy` - Deploys the image on Cloud Run

-`make dev-build` - Builds a development image on gcr `make dev-deploy` - Deploys the development image and overwrites the env variable for the BQ dataset
+`make dev-build` - Builds a development image on gcr

+`make dev-deploy` - Deploys the development image and overwrites the env variable for the BQ dataset

 ## The code